 These two protections are most effective when paired together so tobacco companies cannot offer packs of cigars for less than $1.

-A TRL can can also include restrictions on where tobacco retailers are located, such as keeping them 1000 feet away from schools and other youth-sensitive zones.
+Licensing could include restrictions on where tobacco retailers are located, keeping them 1000 feet away from schools and other youth-sensitive zones.
 Restrictions might also include a limit on the total number of tobacco retailers in your community based on population.

 Follow us on Facebook @vcctobacco for resources, information, local, state and national tobacco-related news and upcoming events and trainings